rhinodavid/dbemailer/readme.md

 	SECRET=random-string
 	DB_APP_KEY=dropbox-app-key
 	DB_APP_SECRET=dropbox-app-secret
+	DATABASE=mongodb://localhost:27017/dbemailer
+	DOMAIN=localhost:3000

-The `secret` is used to sign JSON Web Tokens issued to users and can be any random string of charachters. `dbAppKey` and `dbAppSecret` come from your Dropbox developer page.
+The `secret` is used to sign JSON Web Tokens issued to users and can be any random string of charachters. `dbAppKey` and `dbAppSecret` come from your Dropbox developer page. `DATABASE` is the URI for your Mongo instance. `DOMAIN` is used to generate the correct confirm and unsubscribe links in emails the app generates.

+If you're running the app on Heroku, use commands like `heroku config:set SECRET=random-string` to set the variables. (`NODE_ENV` will automatically be set to production and the app is set up to use the MongoLab add-on and will automatically reference `MONGOLAB_URI`, so you don't need to include the `DATABASE` variable).

 To run the app execute `./bin/www`.